Blood Thiamine – Vitamin B1 Concentrations

 Since the publication of this article, the US lab performing these tests has closed.
 We have just learned a lab in London offers transketolase testing: Biolab Medical Unit.
 As we learn of additional labs offering the appropriates tests we will post them here.

-Health Diagnostics and Research Institute in New Jersey also apparently will run the TPPE test, but it is not listed on their menu and it has to be requested.
+Health Diagnostics and Research Institute in New Jersey also apparently will test for thiamine pyrophosphate (TPP) and erythrocyte transketolase (ETKA), but these tests are not listed on their menu and have to be requested.